 - Avoid posting anything that shows vulnerability, like saying that your child is a loner or she's upset about something someone said.
-Strangers might use that to lure your child into a situation can be dangerous.
+Strangers might use that to lure your child into a situation that can be dangerous.

 - Turn off the geo-tag setting on your camera to prevent others from seeing your exact location.
 Most recent models of cameras have the default set to "on."

 - Don't post your child's full name, social security number, birthday, address, or other information that can be used to steal her identity.
 A combination of any of the two bits of information is all an identity thief needs.
-Children are often the easiest victims because they may not discover that their identity has been stolen until years later, when they try to buy their first car or rent an apartment.
+Children are often the easiest victims because they may not discover that their identity has been stolen until years later when they try to buy their first car or rent an apartment.